RLaursen/gifraffe/README.rst

 Makes inspecting and editing Gif data easy and intuitive.
-WIP.